jeandesravines/flippi/README.md

 #### Motor

-The GPIO channel for the motor.
+The GPIO channel for the first motor.

 - Options: `FLIPPI_CHANNEL_0`
 - Type: `Number`